Political repression: Violence

-Intolerance

-Political repression is sometimes accompanied with intolerance.
-This intolerance is manifested through discriminatory policies, human rights violations, police brutality, imprisonment, extermination, exile, extortion, terrorism, extrajudicial killing, summary execution, torture, forced disappearance and other punishments against political activists, dissidents, and population in general.

 State terrorism

 When political repression is sanctioned and organized by the state, situations of state terrorism, genocide and crimes against humanity can be reached.
-Systematic and violent political repression is a typical feature of dictatorships, totalitarianisms and similar regimes.
+Systematic and violent political repression is a typical feature of dictatorships, totalitarian states and similar regimes.
 In these regimes, acts of political repression can be carried out by the police and secret police, the army, paramilitary groups and death squads.
-Sometimes regimes considered democratic exercise political repression and state terrorism to other states as part of their security policy.
-Both democratic and autocratic nations have been using the possession of nuclear weapons as a form of state terrorism directed at other countries.
-In this instance of indirect repression, there is a threat of violence if states do not comply with other states desires.
-The Cuban Missile Crisis of 1962 is an example of these forms of repression at work.
+Sometimes regimes considered the democratic exercise political repression and state terrorism to other states as part of their security policy.

-Direct vs. Indirect Repression
+Direct vs. indirect repression

 Direct repression is a form of repression where the state targets an opposing political actor by obvious violent action.
 The target is clearly aware of the harm that is caused to their life and livelihood.
 Direct repression does not exclusively occur within the boundaries of a state, but also across borders.
-In personalist dictatorships, initiating conflicts with other states and people outside their own borders is more common because of lack of accountability via extremely limited or no competitive elections.
+In personalist dictatorships, initiating conflicts with other states and people outside their own borders is more common because of a lack of accountability via extremely limited or no competitive elections.

 Indirect repression relies on the threat of violence which constitutes harassment, intimidation, and administrative blockages.
 These tactics tend to be non-violent, yet still are built to control citizenry.

-Cost of Repression

-Repression is a double-edged sword for dictators because they are frequently required to allot power to the military.
-While repression can keep the masses under control, the military may be able to revolt against the dictator when it is given too much power.
-During the Arab Spring, political oppression, economic inequality, and corruption caused the masses to revolt and proved some Arab nations’ vulnerabilities to military defection.

-State repression sometimes leads to backlash mobilization and an increase in anti-regime attitudes that persist for decades.
-Those who are exposed to violent repression carry stronger anti-regime attitudes and pass the sentiment onto the next generation.
-Children whose parents were exposed to more violence during China's Cultural Revolution have stronger anti-regime attitudes today.